Sep 28, 2023

 SMTP is a protocol that allows you to send emails across the internet.
-Ports, meanwhile, help route messages to the right server and work as communication endpoints between mail servers.
+Meanwhile, SMTP ports are network communication endpoints between mail servers, helping route messages to the right server.

-Choosing the right host port is important for you to be able to send emails.
-Here’s a summary of the four SMTP ports:
+Choosing the right host port is important for sending emails securely and reliably.
+Here is a summary of the four different SMTP ports:

-- Port 465 – this port was intended for SMTPS as it used SSL encryption.
+- Port 465 – intended as a secure SMTP port, as it uses SSL encryption.
 However, IANA stopped supporting the protocol and replaced it with STARTTLS encryption.

-- Port 587 – the successor of port 465 and currently the default transmission channel for SMTP.
-Port 587 provides secure email transmission using STARTTLS encryption.
+- Port 587 – the successor of port 465 and the default transmission channel for SMTP.
+Port 587 provides a secure email delivery process using STARTTLS encryption.

-- Port 2525 – an alternative port to be used when there are connection issues with port 587.
-However, it is not recognized by IANA and IETF as an official SMTP port.
+- Port 2525 – an alternative port you can use when there are connection issues with port 587.
+However, IANA and IETF don’t recognize it as an official SMTP port.

-We hope this article has helped you choose the right SMTP port.
-If you have any questions and suggestions, please leave them in the comments section below.
+We hope this article has helped you choose the right port for your SMTP.
+If you have any questions or suggestions, please leave them in the comments section below.